 We stayed at camp for three days and two nights for the baby’s first trip.
 It was just what I needed.
 We could take our time setting up, acclimating to our new duties as adventure parents, and dismantling.

-With a baby in tow, things go more slowly (or faster!) and it was vital to enjoying a completely leisurely day us without the burden of logistics.
+With a baby in tow, things go more slowly (or faster!) and it was vital to enjoying a completely leisurely day without the burden of logistics.

 Bring Extra Diapers

 We carried roughly double the number of disposable diapers we typically use at home because they weigh nothing and can fit into the tiniest nook of a bag.
-Another reason a developed campsite is a good place to practise camping with a baby is that you can dump soiled diapers in the trash cans when you leave.
+Another reason a developed campsite is a good place to practice camping with a baby is that you can dump soiled diapers in the trash cans when you leave.

 A happy baby is one who feels comfortable.
 Follow these wardrobe suggestions to ensure that your child has a nice time on your camping trip: